 Majors are strongly urged to select an advisor from the Chemistry Department when they declare their major.

 To meet the certification requirements formulated by the American Chemical Society Committee on Professional Training (CPT) as a chemist and for adequate preparation for graduate school, additional classroom and laboratory work beyond the minimum nine-course major is required.
 The student should consult with the Chair of the Chemistry Department concerning ways in which the remaining requirements may be fulfilled.

 Please refer to the Credit by Examination and Advanced Placement Credit guidelines under Academic Policies - Transfer Credit.
 Potential chemistry majors and minors who wish to claim advanced placement credit should discuss placement options with the Department Chair.

-A placement examination will determine if students are eligible for being coursework beyond CHE-111 General Chemistry.
-If the Chair and the student decide that it is in the student’s best interest to take CHE-111 General Chemistry, the advanced placement chemistry credit must be forfeited.
+A placement examination will determine if students are eligible to being coursework beyond CHE-111 General Chemistry.